slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-3/packetizer_raw_output.md

 Revise the specification to require a minimum length (e.g., at least 8 bytes) for the applicantSigningNonce, using byte-length as a proxy for entropy rather than attempting to measure statistical entropy.

+**Severity:** Medium
+  *Basis:* Ambiguity in the entropy verification requirement can lead to inconsistent implementations and interoperability issues.

+**Confidence:** High

 ---

 ## Report 4: 9799-3-4